Mephisto Walz: 1991: New vocalist and tour

 In 1991, Christine Leonard (Christianna) joined as vocalist.
-Bari-Bari stated his reason for introducing a female vocalist was that the "male vocals sounded too similar to Williams and Christian Death."
-William Faith was added on bass.
+Bari-Bari stated his reason for introducing a female vocalist was that the "male vocals sounded too similar to Williams and Christian Death".
 The band began working with Gymnastic Records, appearing on the compilation American Gothic with the song "Tangia".
 Crocosmia was subsequently recorded for European release, featuring both new tracks and older songs re-recorded with Christianna on vocals.

 In 1992, a co-headlining tour with Shadow Project took Mephisto Walz back to Germany.
 The band remained there to record As Apostles Forget.
 Bari-Bari also wrote material intended for Terra-Regina and Thalia before returning to the U.S.

 Upon returning to Los Angeles, Johann and Glass rejoined the band, replacing William Faith and Steven Grey.
 Bari-Bari and Christianna then commenced work on three full-length albums: Eternal Deep, Terra-Regina, and Thalia, which were released through Cleopatra Records.